Kapakai Gamer Club

 4 kinds of leisure activities

-We offer 4 kinds of complementary activities, that we could cooperate on based on our activity calendar.
-First, since we are promoting a gamer club project it is obvious that it always be possible to play curated video games with us for free while we hold open.
-But, we would also like to complement it with an extra free activity at a time.
+We offer 4 kinds of complementary activities, that we could arranged on based on our activity calendar.
+Since we are promoting a gamer club project it is obvious that it always be possible to play curated video games, that means neither shooting games or war focused games afterschool.
+We complement it with an extra free course activity at specific times and you can just drop inn.
 The number of participants in every activity will vary.
-This depends on how many wants to try something new or whether the activity arouses interest because of previous experience.
-We are thinking of starting from the first weeks in October 2024, every week from 14:00 until 18:00.
-On weekdays and depending on the agreement this can happen also on weekends.
+This depends on how many wants to try to learn new video games design and production related activities.
+We had started on December 2024 at Demo Linderud, and have hold it every saturday from 14:00 until 17:00.
+On weekdays the offer have depended on available venues.
+Today we have afterschool offer at Linderudstua at Linderud Senter 4th floor.
+The afterschool offer is available between 14-16 as free activity.
 Below is a short information about each activity and suggestions for which days these can be carried out.

 1) Play (Tuesday to Thursday).
 Those who are keen to gain access to play with technology can learn to use new and master exciting digital skills and tools not only alone but together with others.